This article covers:

 Some examples are:

-Implement File Storage: Add upload functionality, add download functionality
+Implement file storage: Add upload functionality, add download functionality.

-Add a social system: Allow the ability to share files, allow the ability to like files
+Add a social system: Allow the ability to share files, allow the ability to like files.

-Goals help stakeholders understand the purpose behind the decisions that you are making and keep the entire organization aligned.
+Goals help stakeholders understand the purpose behind the decisions that you are making.
+That keeps the entire organization aligned.

-Examples include: Increasing user retention, increasing sales, or improving communication
+Examples include: Increasing user retention, increasing sales, or improving communication.

-How to Build a Product Roadmap
+How To Build a Product Roadmap?

 Define The Why